MyOralVillage/OIM-Taler-Wallet/README.md

 ## Automated Testing and Deployment

-This repository does not have automated testing as this repository contained much legacy code and we were instructed to minimize changes made to the codebase.
+This repository does not have automated testing.
+The Taler wallet depends on legacy code to run, and large scale unit testing was out of the scope of this project.

 Orali Money contains developer releases on this repository and will have official releases on the F-Droid store.